Chronic Pain and Suicide

 - Amputation

-- Generalized pain syndromes (fibromyalgia or myofascial pain)
+- Generalized pain disorders (i.e.: fibromyalgia, myofascial pain)

 - Nerve damage (neuropathic pain)